nodejs/admin/Moderation-Policy.md

 ## Escalation of Issues

-Moderation issue disputes not involving a TSC or Moderation Team member may be escalated to the TSC for review by tagging the original issue, pull request, or associated nodejs/moderation repository tracking issue with the `moderation-review` label.
+Moderation issue disputes not involving a TSC voting member or Moderation Team member may be escalated to the TSC for review by tagging the original issue, pull request, or associated nodejs/moderation repository tracking issue with the `moderation-review` label.
 Any such Moderation action